theblueskies/Django-Oauth2-Implementation/README.md

 5. Now go and write your own protected endpoints.
 The **RestrictedListUserEndpoint** endpoint in views.py should be what you need to be on your way!!

+## For an https connection:

+python manage.py runsslserver

+This is facilitated by the package 'django-sslserver'.
+It is installed in settings.py as 'sslserver'.